rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ![Halo Exchange]({{ page.root }}{% link files/haloexchange.png %}){:height="200px"}

-A common feature of domain decomposed algorithm is that communications is limited to a small number of other ranks that work on a domain a short distance away.
+A common feature of a domain decomposed algorithm is that communications are limited to a small number of other ranks that work on a domain a short distance away.
-For example, in a simulation of atomic crystals, updating a single atom usually requires information of a couple of its nearest neighbours.
+For example, in a simulation of atomic crystals, updating a single atom usually requires information from a couple of its nearest neighbours.

-In such a case each rank only needs a thin slice of data from it's neighbouring rank and send the same slice from it's own data to the neighbour.
+In such a case each rank only needs a thin slice of data from its neighbouring rank and send the same slice from its own data to the neighbour.
 The data received from neighbours forms a "halo" around the ranks own data.